Er Re Ir Verbs Conjugation

 • The stem (the part of the verb before the ending) remains the same for most er verbs in the present tense.

 • Some er verbs have slight irregularities, especially in the nous and vous forms.
-For instance, the verb acheter (to buy) becomes achetons and achetez.
+Take this case: the verb acheter (to buy) becomes achetons and achetez.

 Future Tense Conjugation of Regular ER Verbs: